igorrendulic/smokeless/README.md

 You can find rules in database.rules.json file.

 All tables have strict security rules.
-Only authenticated user can view/write his own data (e.g. /settings/Axcrte..sd can read, write only when auth.uid equals "Axcrte..sd").
+Only authenticated user can view/write his own data (e.g. /settings/someUniqueUserId can read, write only when auth.uid equals "someUniqueUserId").

+Smokes and Social lists can grow fairly large.
+In this case indexing is recommended.
+[More on indexing](https://en.wikipedia.org/wiki/Database_index)

-Smokes and Social are lists of data so .indexOn is recommended (indexing data can come in handy if size of these two tables grow very large). indexOn corresponds to orderByChild('priority') $firebaseArray queries.
+.indexOn corresponds to orderByChild('priority') $firebaseArray queries.

 ```json
 {